-Figure 137: RBD Experiment - Simulation Parameters
+Figure 136: RBD Experiment - Simulation Parameters

-Figure 138: Experiment Result Dialog
+Figure 137: Experiment Result Dialog

-Assume that variable "A" is a base-10 logarithmic variable, ranging from 1 to 4, as shown in Figure 139.
-Then Mercury calculates the metric and displays the result on a logarithmic scale, as shown in Figure 140.
+You can initiate a new experiment by clicking the button labeled "New Experiment".
+Assume that variable "A" is a base-10 logarithmic variable, ranging from 1 to 4, as shown in Figure 138.
+Then, Mercury calculates the metric and displays the result on a logarithmic scale, as shown in Figure 139.